San Juan del Sur Surf Guide

 Located about 4km from San Juan del Sur, the SPACE. is a hip hybrid-type hostel/hotel.
 It’s home to a bunch of backpackers and digital nomads, as well as people looking for a wellness vibe.
 Their sustainable hotel uses locally sourced ingredients for their delicious meals, and they offer dorms, private rooms, and suites to meet every need.

-Casa Andalucia
+Casa Maya

-Small relaxing hotel just outside of town
+Small hotel at edge of town

-Casa Miramar
+Casa Guadalupe

 Getting to San Juan del Sur